-My 11 year old daughter just recently had to deal with similar.
-Her school teacher's daughter is dying of cancer and she talked to the children about it occasionally.
+My 11-year-old daughter just recently had to deal with similar.
+Her school teacher's daughter is dying of cancer and has been talking to the children about it occasionally.
 My daughter started to process that a child could die, that she could die.
 She was so terrified she ended up missing over a month of school because of panic attacks, spinal misalignment and stomach pain that would not go away.

 While the process was very difficult for her, it gave me an opportunity to share with her the tools I've learned in my yoga practice.
-We practiced pranayam to calm her during the panic attacks, we used self healing techniques to help her stomach feel better and we did mantra.
+We practiced pranayama to calm her during the panic attacks, we used self-healing techniques to help her stomach feel better and we did mantra.

-In the past my daughter has been very resistant to anything yoga, but she was suddenly open.
+In the past, my daughter has been very resistant to anything yoga, but she was suddenly open.
 I asked her if she would do some mantra with me, and told her my powerful experiences with it.
 She agreed and so we started practicing the Kal Akal mantra together.
-Every night before bed we sat and held hands while we chanted this manta.
-At first she was skeptical, but she quickly fell into it and it became such a sweet time between us.
+Every night before bed we sat and held hands while we chanted this mantra.
+At first, she was skeptical, but she quickly fell into it and it became such a sweet time between us.

 And guess what?
 It worked.
 After over a month of such severe stress that the sweet girl couldn't go to school for more than a few hours, it only took a week of mantra to turn it around!
 She rapidly started to relax, the stomach ache faded, her neck straightened out and the grip of fear released.
 She was back in school shortly after.